PBCAR/PThelper_Archive/README.md

 #### b) Fitting the Curve:

-To calculate elasticity, a non-linear exponentiated curve by Koffarnus et al. (2015) is fit to the price-level data using the `pt_elasticity` function.
-Elasticity can either be calculated for the entire sample, or by individual, with the appropriate plots of this curve produced.
+To calculate alpha, a non-linear exponentiated curve by Koffarnus et al. (2015) is fit to the price-level data using the `pt_curve` function.
+Alpha can either be calculated for the entire sample, or by individual, with the appropriate plots of this curve produced.
 Additionally, the derived Intensity value from the curve (Q0) is also calculated and retained.

 In order to fit the curve, a k-value needs to be assigned in the formula.
 Either the empirical value of k can be calculated from the mean range of the overall sample, or the researcher can choose the k-value directly (to allow for direct comparisons with other research).